 The annual salary and benefits for fellows in the urology minimally invasive surgery fellowship program are equivalent to that of a senior resident/fellow at IU School of Medicine.
 More information about salary and benefits are available through the Office of Graduate Medical Education.

 Fellows in this program are exposed to all aspects of urologic laparoscopic surgery, including laparoscopic donor nephrectomy, robot-assisted prostatectomy with the da Vinci surgical system, adrenalectomy and other routine renal surgeries.
 Minimally invasive surgery fellows work mostly with program director Chandru Sundaram, MD and are an integral part of the urology department, working with other faculty as well during laparoscopic, robotic and endourologic procedures.
-This offers extended exposure to surgical techniques, as Michael Koch, MD performs four to six robot-assisted radical prostatectomies per week, and Tom Gardner, MD and Clint Bahler, MD, MS have practices in advanced robotic surgery.
+This offers extended exposure to surgical techniques, as department chair Michael Koch, MD performs four to six robot-assisted radical prostatectomies per week and Tom Gardner, MD and Clint Bahler, MD, MS have practices in advanced robotic surgery.

 Fellows function as junior attending urologists at Eskenazi Hospital (Indianapolis) three to four times each month to supervise residents in the operating room as well as urology clinics.
-While fellows in this program do not have outpatient clinic responsibilities at University Hospital and do not normally have on-call responsibilities, they may be asked to assist.
+While fellows in this program do not have outpatient clinic responsibilities at Indiana University Health University Hospital and do not normally have on-call responsibilities, they may be asked to assist.

 An advanced laparoscopic training facility is managed by the urology minimally invasive surgery fellow for the purpose of training medical students and urology residents.
 Third and fourth year medical students are offered a month-long elective in urologic laparoscopy and the fellow is closely involved with their education and clinical research.
 The da Vinci surgical system is used predominately by urologists.